john-tsang/john-tsang.github.io/_pages/programs.md

 toc_label: "Some Programs"
 toc_icon: "fas fa-folder-open"
 toc_sticky: false
+tags:
+  - Python
+  - R
+  - Stata
+  - C++
+  - Excel VBA
 ---

 ## Sampling Method
+1. A Computationally Faster Package for Survey Sampling <br> (Work in progress) [Python, R] : This package will provide users with fast computation of estimators under the design-based and the model-based approach, using C/C++ and parallel programming techniques.

 ## Forecasting
 1. <a href="https://github.com/johntwk/Diebold-Mariano-Test">The Diebold-Mariano Test for Forecast Equivalance</a> [Python]